nyambiblaise/MTN_Mobile_Money_With_Flutterwave_Android/ChargeVerificationUtils.md

 # Charge Verification Utils
-This module helps you handle charge verification when not using the default drop-in UI provided by Flutterwave's android SDK.
+This module helps you handle charge verification when not using the default drop-in UI provided by Flutterwave's android SDK..

 **Step 1.** Add this in your root build.gradle at the end of repositories: